• About

 • Confirm that the loader and attachments are securely fastened.

-2. Starting the Tractor
+2. Starting The Tractor

 • Climb into the cab using the handrails and steps provided.